-A complete list of current and planned major capital projects for UBC Vancouver and UBC Okanagan is on the Infrastructure Development website.
+A complete list of current and planned major capital projects for UBC Vancouver and UBC Okanagan is on the Projects on Campus page.
 The proposed project list continues to be refined as our Capital Plan evolves, projects are completed and new projects advanced.

-UBC Five-Year Capital Plan 2022-23 to 2026-27
+UBC Five-Year Capital Plan 2023-24 to 2027-28

 To develop capital priorities for future consideration, the Ministry of Advanced Education, Skills and Training (AEST) annually requests Five-Year Capital Plan submissions from all post-secondary institutions.
 The Five-Year Capital Plan provides AEST with a high-level understanding of UBC’s capital requirements for new priority expansion projects, replacement/renewal projects and capital innovation projects.